alexbrt/DNAdrive/README.md

 ## Documentation

-_The full formal specification of the encoding scheme is coming soon._
+_The full formal specification of the encoding scheme is coming soon.
+Official paper can be found in /docs._

 ## Authors